realTristan/Rapid/README.md

 **2.** Go to data/name_checker/names.txt and paste the names you want to check
 <br>
-&nbsp; &nbsp; ↳ Each name on a new line
+&nbsp; &nbsp; &nbsp; &nbsp; ↳ Each name on a new line
 <br>
-		↳ To quickly generate 3/4 letter names visit http://www.unit-conversion.info/texttools/random-string-generator/
+&nbsp; &nbsp; &nbsp; &nbsp; ↳ To quickly generate 3/4 letter names visit http://www.unit-conversion.info/texttools/random-string-generator/
 <br>

 **3.** Open rapid.exe and select option 3, the token generator
 <br>

-**4.** Next enter how many tokens you want to generate
-       	↳ I suggest generating 100+ tokens, without proxies you will be ratelimited after 7 tokens
+**4.** Next enter how many tokens you want to generate &nbsp; &nbsp; &nbsp; &nbsp; ↳ I suggest generating 100+ tokens, without proxies you will be ratelimited after 7 tokens
 <br>
-        ↳ You can see these newly generated tokens in the data/name_checker/tokens.txt file
+&nbsp; &nbsp; &nbsp; &nbsp; ↳ You can see these newly generated tokens in the data/name_checker/tokens.txt file
 <br>
-	    ↳ Using Existing Accounts will generate tokens with accounts in data/tokens/token_accounts.txt
+&nbsp; &nbsp; &nbsp; &nbsp; ↳ Using Existing Accounts will generate tokens with accounts in data/tokens/token_accounts.txt
 <br>

 **5.** Close the program and re-open it then select option 1, the name claimer